Skip to main content

 What Qualifies as a Starter Home in Today’s Market

-Starter homes are typically modest, no-frills properties with one to three bedrooms, intended for individuals, couples, or small families.
+Starter homes are typically modest, no-frills properties with one to three bedrooms.
 In many U.S. metros, these include older single-family homes, townhomes, or entry-level condos.

 Affordability Benchmarks Used to Define Starter Homes